 Objective 1: Provide students in any area of organizational management with a highly marketable skill they can apply to almost any leadership position in business, not-for-profit and government institutions large and small.

 Objective 2: Familiarize students with the ISO Annex SL management system and the ISO 10018 practical framework for achieving organizational objectives; demonstrate how it can be applied to achieve an organization’s most important goals, as well as specific tactical goals that will be achieved by the engagement of customers, distribution partners, sales and non-sales employees, vendors, communities, owners and any stakeholders.

 Objective 3: Bring to life a framework that students can apply to achieve almost any organizational objective for the rest of their lives, addressing an area of Sustainability largely overlooked in ESG related education.

 Objective 4: Sensitize students to the benefits of integrating the various elements of brand and culture, leadership, assessment, communication, learning, innovation and collaboration, community and diversity, rewards and recognition, analytics and other areas.

 Objective 5: Provide students with return on measurement and analytics tools they can provide to support a strategy.

 Objective 6: Teach students how to practically apply these principles to create and audit an enterprise engagement process.

-The topic of Enterprise Engagement can be introduced in a class, several classes, or a complete course of 30-35 classes.
+The topic of Enterprise Engagement and the Stakeholder Capitalism movement can be introduced in a class, several classes, or a complete course of 30-35 classes.
 The more time allocated, the more the course can include interactive exercises that enable the students to develop and audit their own engagement processes related to either an artificially created or actual organizational experience, including a school or volunteer activity.